-- Eligibility documentation for your organisation (or your project sponsor if relevant) as follows: - a) Incorporated Association a copy of the Certificate of Incorporation. - b) Registered Charity a charity certificate from the Australian Charities and Not-for-profit Commission. - c) Not-for-profit entity (not registered with the ACNC) A Certificate of Registration of Company from ASIC and a copy of the organisation's constitution. - d) Indigenous Corporation Certificate of Registration of an Aboriginal and Torres Strait Islander Corporation. - A letter of support from the project sponsor (if applicable) - A letter of support from the project partner (if applicable) - Letter of commitment for maintenance (if applicable) - Two quotes for expenses exceeding \$5,000 (ex GST) - Evidence of commitment of cash contributions (such as letters from contributors) - A detailed map and photographs of the project site location and the project activities location.
-The map should identify the latitude and longitude (in decimal) of the site and include project boundaries and information which indicates where specific activities will occur. - Where applicable, evidence to occupy and maintain a site or appropriate permission from landholders to undertake the proposed activity on the site.
-For National Parks and State Forests a written acknowledgement from the Principal Ranger of the relevant area. - Written advice from a relevant expert to support the project activities. - Financial documentation for your organisation (or your project sponsor if relevant) as follows: - a) The latest signed, audited financial statement for the organisation and the latest bank statement showing the BSB and account number; - or, for organisations without an audited financial statement: - b) A balance sheet, income and expenditure statement and the last two bank statements showing the BSB and account number.
+- Eligibility documentation for your organisation (or your project sponsor if relevant) as follows: - a) Incorporated Association-a copy of the Certificate of Incorporation - b) Registered Charity-a copy of the charity certificate from the Australian Charities and Not-for-profit Commission - c) Not-for-profit entity (not registered with the ACNC)-a copy of the Certificate of Registration of Company from ASIC and a copy of the organisation's constitution - d) Indigenous Corporation-a copy of the Certificate of Registration of an Aboriginal and Torres Strait Islander Corporation - A letter of support from the project sponsor (if applicable) - A letter of support from the project partner (if applicable) - Letter of commitment for maintenance (if applicable) - Two quotes for expenses exceeding \$5,000 (ex GST) - Evidence of commitment of cash contributions (such as letters from contributors) - A detailed map and photographs of the project site location and the project activities location.
+The map should identify the latitude and longitude (in decimal) of the site and include project boundaries and information which indicates where specific activities will occur.

+- Where applicable, evidence to occupy and maintain a site or appropriate permission from landholders and/or Traditional Custodians to undertake the proposed activity on the site.
+For national parks and state forests a written acknowledgement from the Principal Ranger of the relevant area. - Written advice from a relevant expert to support the project activities. - You may be requested to provide evidence of currency of DES scientific permits and authorisations or proof that you have taken action to renew permits and authorisations if they expire prior to the end date of the project. - Financial documentation for your organisation (or your project sponsor if relevant) as follows: - a) The latest signed, audited financial statement for the organisation and the latest bank statement showing the BSB and account number or, for organisations without an audited financial statement: - b) A balance sheet, income and expenditure statement and the last two bank statements showing the BSB and account number.